bm0801389031/week16/README.md

 checkExam(["a", "a", "b", "c"], ["a", "a", "b", "c"]) → 16 checkExam(["b", "c", "b", "a"], ["",  "a", "a", "c"]) → 0
 FUNDAMENTALSARRAYSNUMBERSBASIC LANGUAGE FEATURES

+## get nth even number, fourth program

+Description:

+Return the Nth Even Number

+Example(Input --> Output)

+1 --> 0 (the first even number is 0)
+3 --> 4 (the 3rd even number is 4 (0, 2, 4))
+100 --> 198
+1298734 --> 2597466
+The input will not be 0.
+PUZZLESMATHEMATICSALGORITHMSNUMBERSGAMES